-Kitchen Remix: 75 Recipes for Making the Most of Your Ingredients, $19.05 on Amazon
+Kitchen Remix: 75 Recipes for Making the Most of Your Ingredients, $20.90 from Amazon

 She offers a slew of combinations—from shrimp, tomatoes, and almonds to bread, chocolate, and olive oil—showcasing how easy it is to shake things up in the kitchen.
 And with grocery store trips few and far between these days, it further proves how essential it is to keep a steady stream of staples on hand, primed and ready to be transformed into an innumerable amount of dishes.

 Lodge Chef Collection Pre-Seasoned Cast Iron Skillet, $29.95 from Sur La Table